Misfit-Ha/MalFramework-m/mission_framework/core/gear/README.md

 _Using pre-defined loadouts means that the mission maker creates loadouts for each role.
 Meanwhile using Arsenals means that the players are able to create their own loadout which will be saved and reapplied after respawn._

 _There are two ways of using Arsenals: the mission maker can place down unrestricted and restricted Arsenals.
 The restricted Arsenal means that each role has a separate set of items that are available in the Arsenal (e.g. only medics can take personal aid kits).
-The available items can be configured in `mission_framework\config\gear\arsenal\whitelist.sqf`._
+The available items can be configured in `mission_framework\config\tools\gear\arsenal\whitelist.sqf`._

 _Using pre-defined gear means that the mission maker has to create a loadout for each role and export those loadouts from the ACE Arsenal and place them in the gear config of the correct side inside `config\gear\`.
 Reminder: any side other than BLUFOR goes into REDFOR._